Egypt

 Getting ready to ride out.
 12:33

-We travel out to a rise with a nice view.
+We travel out to a rise with a nice view of the desert, pyramids and Cairo in the background.
 12:44

 A closer view.
 12:46